IPTinCan Documentation

 Configuration

 The server is configured via server.toml.
-Here is a reference configuration with all available options:
+Here is a reference configuration with all available options and their defaults:

 [server]